microsoft/botframework-components/generators/generator-bot-calendar/README.md

 # @microsoft/generator-bot-calendar [![NPM version][npm-image]][npm-url]

-> Yeoman generator for creating an empty bot built on the Azure Bot Framework.
+> Yeoman generator for creating a bot with Calendar-related capabilities built on the Azure Bot Framework.

 The Calendar Bot template creates a bot configured to manage Office 365 calendars using Microsoft Graph.